Yeast Issues in Dogs

 Probiotics and Enzymes

-Digestive enzymes and probiotics work together to combat yeast build up in the body and rebalance the gut ecology.
-Best of all, this is a remedy safe for puppies as well as adult dogs.
-Try the Miracle Pack or MiracleZyme chews.
+Probiotic Miracle® and Enzyme Miracle® work together to break down yeast and build good gut ecology that resists yeast growth in the first place.
+Best of all, probiotics and enzymes are a safe remedy to prevent yeast in puppies as well as adult dogs.
+For best value, try the Miracle Pack® or MiracleZyme combo chews.

 WHAT IS IT?